missionpinball/mpf-docs/hardware/fast/config.rst

 Then expand the "Ports (COM & LPT)" menu section to see which ports the FAST Controller is using.
-The easiest way to do this is to open the Device Manager to that section, then plug your FAST Controller in (or power it on) and just see which for port names appear.
+The easiest way to do this is to open the Device Manager to that section, then plug your FAST Controller in (or power it on) and just see which four port names appear.

 The port names will start with "COM" and then be a number, and there will be four consecutive numbers to represent the four FAST ports.